-Originally from London, Natasha Rogai has lived in Hong Kong for the past 15 years and is the dance critic of the South China Morning Post, Hong Kong’s leading English language daily newspaper.
+Originally from London, Natasha Rogai has lived in Hong Kong since 1997 and is the dance critic of the South China Morning Post, Hong Kong’s leading English language daily newspaper.
 She writes regularly for The Dancing Times and was a long-time contributor to Balletco.
 She is Secretary of the Hong Kong Dance Alliance, the local branch of the World Dance Alliance.

 Under are the articles written for DanceTabs.
 Reviews on Balletco